benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 - Product image URLs must be reachable by Shopify over HTTP or HTTPS; local filesystem and `localhost` URLs can't be imported.
 - Bulk operations return top-level user errors immediately and per-record errors in output data; inspect both.
 - Poll with backoff instead of a tight loop.
-- Staged targets and result URLs are temporary.
+- Bulk mutation input is staged as a private object, but its signed POST parameters are temporary credentials and shouldn't be logged in production.
+- Result and partial-data URLs are temporary downloadable bearer URLs; protect them when output can contain customer or order data.
 - Shopify limits concurrent bulk operations by type and API rules; check current limits before production scheduling.

 ## Key Terms